Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

 ---

 # Fantastic Job! 🎉
-You’ve made your backend more reliable, secure, and user-friendly by adding error handling and validation.
+You’ve made your backend more reliable, secure, and user-friendly by adding **error handling** and **validation**.
 This ensures your application can handle edge cases gracefully while guiding users with clear error messages.
 Get ready to tackle more advanced features tomorrow! 🚀